akhundMurad/NN-From-Scratch/README.md

-## PV021 project -- Deep Learning from Scratch
+## Deep Learning from Scratch

-This project is an implementation of the neural network developed in the scope of the PV021 course (Masaryk University).
+This project is an implementation of the neural network.

 ### TASK
   - Implement a neural network in a low-level programming language